PRIVATE & SMALL GROUP TOURS TO THE WORLD'S BEST DESTINATIONS

-If you schedule a Katmai National Park bear viewing tour, make sure to book a night (or two) at Brooks Lodge!
+If you schedule a Katmai National Park bear viewing tour, book a night (or two) at Brooks Lodge!
 This is the only full-service lodge within walking distance to Brooks Falls, which may be Alaska's most celebrated destination to watch Alaskan brown bears fish for salmon during the summer months.
-As many as 50 bears live along the mile and a half long Brooks River during the salmon season, many of which can be observed from three elevated viewing platforms built along the river for Brooks Lodge Alaska Bear Viewing.
+As many as 50 bears live along the mile and a half-long Brooks River during the salmon season, many of which can be observed from three elevated viewing platforms built along the river for Brooks Lodge Alaska Bear Viewing.

 Brooks Falls is located in Katmai National Park and Preserve, which boasts the largest population of brown bears in the world.
 If you book a Brooks Lodge Alaska Bear Viewing tour, odds are you will see a bear within minutes of your arrival.
 There are just that many opportunities to see bears in this park!

 One of the most amazing things to see during a Brooks Falls Alaska Bear Viewing tour is the bears fishing.
 Did you know there are many styles of fishing, and that each bear puts his signature spin on the hunt?
 Read on for more details:

 Bear Fishing Style #1 - Stand and Wait

 This refers to the bears who stand on top of Brooks Falls and wait for sockeye salmon to jump close enough to catch in their mouths.
 This fishing technique is used by adult bears that can defend this fishing spot, but it is also used by some younger bears when space is available.
 This is a good technique to use when many salmon are jumping at Brooks Falls.

 Bear Fishing Style #2 - Sit and Wait